armandcismaru/DeepTraderX/README.md

 The results of my research indicate positive results of DeepTraderX (DTX) versus the other, well established, public-domain literature.
 In some cases the profits are overwhelmingly higher.
 All the details can be found in my [thesis](fz19792_meng_dissertation.pdf).

 This work is the base of [Cismaru, A. (2024).
-DeepTraderX: Challenging Conventional Trading Strategies with Deep Learning in Multi-Threaded Market Simulations.](cismaru2024.pdf), due to be published in the proceedings of [ICAART 2024](https://icaart.scitevents.org) in Rome, Italy.
+DeepTraderX: Challenging Conventional Trading Strategies with Deep Learning in Multi-Threaded Market Simulations.](cismaru2024.pdf), due to be presented at and published in the proceedings of [ICAART 2024](https://icaart.scitevents.org) in Rome, Italy.

 Feel free to message me if you want to use this work and need any details.
 Please star this repository if you find its contents useful.